Valther/SquashCsvConverter/README.md

 # SquashCsvConverter

-This application allows to transform SQuashTM CSV reports to Excel files.
+This application allows to transform SQuashTM's CSV test case reports to Excel files with images.